ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

     name: completed_Class[Main]
 ```

+> Note that this example uses a `file` resource rather than a `notify`.
+The reason is simple:
+There is no translation for `notify` yet, so the simple graph would have been fairly empty,
+and the new one would be all `noop` vertices.

-I actually entertained the thought of filtering some of these, but this would require
+I actually entertained the thought of filtering some of these default classes and the stage, but this would require
 an inacceptable amount of added code complexity.
 After all, this generated YAML is for
 running through `mgmt`, and not for casual editing after the fact.
 As described
 [earlier]({% post_url 2016-06-19-puppet-powered-mgmt %}), the Puppet translator is now